yousufCse/lld_flutter/notes/OOAD_README.md

 Sometimes a change in requirements reveals probelms with your system that you didn't even know were there.
-Change is constant, and your system shoul always improve every time your work on it.
+Change is constant, and your system should always improve every time your work on it.

 4. Textual Analysis
 Ans: Looking at the nouns (and verbs) in your use case to figure out classes and methods is called textual analysis.